 You can even work-from-home without using your computer these days.
 Yes, your smartphone is enough to collect side cash from a bunch of gigs.

 Don’t believe me?

-Here are 14 ways to make money with your phone.
+Here are a few ways to make money with your phone.

 You can get paid to download apps, answer questions, or receive texts while never having to get up off the couch.